yangcheng99/BC-Dog-Anxiety-Detection-Project/README.md

-# Yang and Justin Computer Vision Final Project
+# Dog Anxiety Detection Project
-This is the repo of the Yang and Justin's final project for computer vision class.
-We aim to develop a trained model for classfing whether a dog is have anxiety or not.
+This is the repo of dog anxiety detection app developed by BC computer vision group..
+We aim to develop a trained model for classfing whether a dog is having anxiety or not.
 There are 3 stages of our project: data acquisition, model training, and app development.